libgeos/php-geos/README.md

 You need:

   - PHP development files
-    often found in packages named something like 'php5-dev'
+    ( often found in packages named something like 'php5-dev' )

   - GEOS development files
-    often found in packages named something like 'libgeos-dev'
+    ( often found in packages named something like 'libgeos-dev' )

 # Testing

-Automated testing should be executed on 'make check' togheter with the rest of the GEOS testsuite.
+Automated testing is executed on 'make check'.
-You can still run 'make check' from this dir for localized (php-only) testing.

-Note that you'll need phpunit installed for this to work.
+You'll need phpunit installed for this to work.
 To install:

-  sudo pear install --force --alldeps phpunit/phpunit
+    pear install --force --alldeps phpunit/phpunit

 # Installing

-As root (or owner with write access to the directory returned by php-config --extension-dir), run 'make install'
+As root (or owner with write access to the directory returned by php-config --extension-dir), run:

+    make install

 # Using